kekse1/count.php/README.md

 output (only if allowed by `drawing` configuration).
 And just to mention it: take a look at `?zero` and maybe also the `hide` setting, described somewhere above..
 They are changing the way the output image looks like.

+### Preference
+If `prefer` or `$_GET['prefer']` is `true`, the text size is adapted if high characters, e.g., need more space;
+whereas `false` will change the image's height!

+I prefer the font size change, because many times we need a fixed size/height image (to fit into the web design);
+but sometimes, when the size doesn't matter, it's better to see a clear design, so the font always looks the same;
+e.g. when you embed the image into a document style view, just floating beneath the texts, etc.

+Your choice! :)~

+**BTW**: This came up when I saw that some fonts are being drawed above the corner(s), which happens when symbols are bigger than the baseline(?).. so characters like 'y' or 'j' (going more to the bottom..) couldn't be completely drawn.
+So I fixed the alignment, etc. (inter alia..). :D~

 ### Dependencies
 Important: the '[**GD Library**](https://www.php.net/manual/en/book.image.php)' has to be installed